Summer Steelhead: Fishing The West Coast And Great Lakes

 If there are salmon in the river, don’t ignore egg fly patterns.

-- Muddler Minnow: Could be used while nymphing but usually used as a streamer or swinging fly.
+• Muddler Minnow: This could be used while nymphing but is usually used as a streamer or swinging fly.

-For more great flies options, see Best Steelhead Flies.
+For more great fly options, see Best Steelhead Flies.

 Blue Fox Vibrax – A relatively recent arrival on the spinner circuit, the Blue Fox in sizes 0 to 4 is now the most popular spinner in America.

 Mepps Aglia – Who didn’t grow up with Mepps spinners?
-They’ve worked for generations bringing in huge steelhead across the USA and the Aglia remains one of the best spinners.
+They’ve worked for generations, bringing in huge steelhead across the USA, and the Aglia spinner remains one of the best spinners.

 Rapala Tail Dance – When you think of Rapala, you’re usually after Northern Pike or Walleye, but the Tail Dance is an outstanding steelhead lure as well.
 It works in slower water and has better depth control than other artificial crankbaits.
 Under most conditions, a Rapala will help you land more fish.